 10 June 1937: Leg 12.
-Amelia Earhart and Fred Noonan flew their Lockheed Electra 10E Special, NR16020, from Dakar, French West Africa, to Gao, French Sudan, a distance of 1,166 miles (1,876 kilometers), in 7 hours, 55 minutes.
+Amelia Earhart and Fred Noonan flew their Lockheed Electra 10E Special, NR16020, from Dakar, French West Africa, to Gao, French Sudan, a distance of 1,016 nautical miles (1,169 miles/1,882 kilometers), in 7 hours, 55 minutes.
 They landed at 14:50 GMT.
 They informed local officials that they would remain over night and continue on their Around-the-World flight the following day.

 8 June 1937: Leg 11.
 After landing at Saint-Louis, French West Africa, the previous evening, Amelia Earhart and Fred Noonan reposition the Lockheed Electra 10E, NR16020, to Dakar, their intended destination.
 They lay over until 10 June for rest and maintenance on the airplane.